-When am I responsible for paying down my loan to its Choice Target Balance?
+When am I responsible for paying down my loan to the Choice Balance Target?

-The Choice Target Balance is a voluntary prepayment.
-This voluntary 30% prepayment is due by month 18 after the start of your loan.
+The Choice Balance Target is reached through a voluntary 30% prepayment.
+This voluntary 30% prepayment is due by month 18 of your loan term.
 You may make that prepayment (or a series of prepayments) at any time by month 18.
 Check the exact day and balance needed by logging into your online account or looking at a monthly statement.
 Customers typically use the federal tax credit, rebates, local incentives or savings to make this prepayment.